 Over the weekend of our second Kings Island visit, my wife received news that our friend, Sue, back in Sandusky, had fallen and broke her leg.
 Sue was another of my wife’s bible study members — I blogged about their group leader, Betty, a few years back.
 Upon further examination, Sue’s doctors discovered that it happened the other way around.
 Unbeknownst to Sue, her bones were full of cancer and her leg broke as she was walking causing her to fall.
 It was then that her doctors also discovered spots on her lungs and other organs and she was given a diagnosis of stage four cancer.

 My gallbladder removal surgery on November 4th was supposed to be done laparoscopically and as an out-patient basis.
 But when my surgeon went in with the scope (as I understand it) a rather large gallstone was right up against the bile duct and blocked his view/access, so he had to open up a full incision to remove my gallbladder.
-I wasn’t aware of it yet, but my out-patient procedure had turned into a hospital stay of a few days.
+Still under from the anesthetic I wasn’t aware of it yet, but my out-patient procedure had turned into a hospital stay of a few days.

 I was going to visit Sue myself once I became mobile, but upon my discharge from the hospital on Friday I was not able to go up to see her.
 My mobility was still quite limited that first week home as I was still under the influence of pain medication and unable to get back over to the hospital.
 Sue died on the following Saturday.